Also available in: French

-Do you enjoy the outdoor life?
+Do you enjoy spending time outdoors even in chilly weather?
 Do you dream of being surrounded by breathtaking fall colours while camping in the heart of the forest, but are afraid of being cold?
-We explain how to equip yourself for a successful stay in the great outdoors that you will remember for a long time.
+Find out how to equip yourself for a successful stay in the great outdoors that you will remember for a long time.

-Unless you are planning several winter camping trips in snow and extreme temperatures, you don’t need a so-called “expedition tent” for your fall adventure.
-However, you should avoid thin, low-cost summer tents.
+You should avoid thin summer tents.
 Instead, choose a three season tent with thicker, stronger walls that will withstand both wind and rain.

 Even if you place a groundsheet under your tent and have the best sleeping bag in the world, you may still get cold if you don’t have a good sleeping pad.
 Why?
 Because humidity transfers from the soil to your tent during the night.

 For pleasant fall camping, we strongly recommend that you use an insulating, self-inflating or foam sleeping pad and test your entire sleeping area (tent, sleeping bag and mattress) in your backyard or any location where you can return home and warm up if you don’t have adequate equipment.
 This will ensure that you won’t have to deal with hypothermia in a remote area and will give you time to source new equipment before your next trip.